khromov/next-js-monorepo/README.md

 ## Multi-tenant Next.js

 This example project lets you have multiple discrete Next.js sites while sharing modules, components and NPM dependencies.
-This approach could be considered either a multitenant or monorepo-like architecture.

 Directory structure: